lincolnbergeson/lincolnbergeson.github.io/pages/compensation.md

 6) Qualtrics

 $28/hr, then got a raise to $32/hr after a few months.
 Worked about 15-20 hours a week, with one weekend where I traveled to San Jose to rack servers in a colo.
-This was the first job I actually got by applying on a website with a resume, and something called "interviewing".
-Previous interviews I had done before this point where little more than formalities.
+This was the first job I actually got by applying on a website with a resume, and doing something called "interviewing".
+Previous interviews I had done before this point where barely more than formalities.
 But Qualtrics actually asked me technical questions and tried to assess my programming knowledge.

 7) ExxonMobil

-$5,000/month.
+$5,500/month.
 First salaried position!
-This was an internship where I regressed into my prior habit of squandering 80% of my time on hacker news and reddit, and by working on random JavaScript projects that caught my fancy.
+This was an internship where I regressed into bad habits of squandering 80% of my time on hacker news and reddit and by working on whatever random vaguely-work-related-ish side projects that caught my fancy.
 I got this job by applying at the BYU career fair and passing a behavioral interview, but I also had family connections to the people interviewing me so I suspect there may have been some bias.

 8) Facebook